How to Grow Lamb’s Ear Plant

 Light

-Lamb's ear thrives in full sun but can benefit from partial shade in high-heat areas to prevent leaf scorching.
+Lamb's ear thrives best in full sun but can benefit from partial shade in high-heat areas to prevent leaf scorching.

 Read more